coderkarthiko/dl2/README.md

 # dl2.py - an even better neural network library
 dl2 is dl but with convolution, transpose convolution, sub-sampling and super-sampling layers with a Keras-like API.
 It uses Numba to accelerate NumPy computations but even with fewer parameters than MLPs, CNNs seem to perform slower as the convolution operation is not optimized. dl2 uses the standard backpropagation algorithm for MLPs (Multi-Layer Perceptrons) but also supports backpropagation through convolution, transpose convolution, sub-sampling and super-sampling layers (can be used for making GANs and auto-encoders!).
 For the same neural net architecture, TensorFlow and PyTorch still seem to beat neural net operations written in pure NumPy (which is what my library does). dl2 uses XAVIER initialization and supports most GD optimizers (we can add more if we want).

-  TensorFlow and Pytorch utilize reverse-mode differentiation in arbitrary DAGs (a DAG is created during the forward pass and the operations are kept track of - such a DAG is called as a Dynamic Computational Graph (DCG)).
+  TensorFlow and Pytorch utilize reverse-mode differentiation in arbitrary DAGs (a DAG is created during the forward pass and the operations are kept track of - such a DAG is called as a Dynamic Computational Graph - DCG).
 We can make arbitrary DAGs in dl2 by using multiple neural networks, custom loss functions and custom backpropagation (i.e, backpropagation for individual neural network is done automatically - but we need to pass the gradient between various neural networks manually - GAT-dl2.ipynb is an example).
 Libraries like TensorFlow and Pytorch make it very easy to implement neural networks and related algorithms.
 They let us treat neural networks as black boxes.
 However, in order to fully understand the limitations and ways to improve performance of neural net architectures or algorithms, I felt I had to implement them myself.
 I realized how challenging it can be to train neural nets!

-#### What I learnt and noticed -
+#### Things I've learnt -
 1. As part of this project I learnt multivariable calculus and some linear algebra - ML involves convex optimization and a whole LOT of matrices...personally, the fact that "learning" <=> optimizing an objective function <- I find it really elegant :')...

 2. Backpropagation to up-sampling and transpose convolution is computationally similiar to sub-sampling and convolution layers...I would have implemented them earlier if I had realized this...